Gulf Coast Pre Construction Condominiums

 Phoenix Gulf Shores promises to be one of the most desirable Gulf-front properties in Gulf Shores.
 With 22 floors housing 80 three- and four-bedroom units, these beautiful and spacious condos boast direct views of the Gulf of Mexico.
 Property amenities will include and indoor and outdoor pool, hot tubs, fitness center, meeting room, garage parking, tennis courts, and indoor storage for residents.
 The condos will have 10-foot ceilings, jetted master bathtubs, and floor-to-ceiling glass looking out onto the coast.
 Large balconies offer the perfect place to watch the waves crash onto the shore.
 These condos are located in the heart of Gulf Shores, within walking distance to a number of restaurants and shopping.

 Phoenix Orange Beach, like Phoenix Gulf Shores, will all be three- and four bedrooms.
 Phoenix Orange Beach will be a 21-floor building with two floors of community areas and nineteen floors of living space.
 Situated on a 2.75-acre lot on Perdido Beach Boulevard, residents of the 114 units at Phoenix Orange Beach enjoy 250 feet of pristine white-sand beach just outside their door.
 In addition to the beach, there will a spacious outdoor pool and lazy river and a heated indoor pool.
 An 8-story parking garage is available onsite.
-This latest Phoenix project is slated to be finished by the end of 2016, so now is the time to grab one of these luxurious condos.
+This latest Phoenix project is slated to be finished by October 2018, so now is the time to grab one of these luxurious condos.

 Abaco is a state-of-the-art, $15 million project in the heart of Gulf Shores.
 With 78 Gulf-front units, residents will enjoy breathtaking views of the Gulf of Mexico from inside their condos and out on their private balconies.
 A zero-entry outdoor pool, indoor pool. lazy river, multi-level parking garage, fitness center, and theater room are just a few of the many property amenities residents and their guests will enjoy at Abaco.
 The kitchens in these condos have beautiful quartz counter tops, stainless steel appliances, and a pantry.
 Aside from spectacular views of the Gulf, these balconies come with an electric grill for cooking up some burgers and hot dogs during the summer without having to run all the way to the outdoor common area.
 Abaco is centrally located in Gulf Shores.